kenny5373/TRUSTRIDE-TRIPS-PROJECT/README.md

 4. dashboard designs

 **Key Findings**
-1. Trips were mostly giving to available drivers
+1. Trips were mostly giving to available drivers who were third parties
 2. Houston had more trips than Beaumont
 3. Revenue came more in febraury, March